All Products

 cpupower idle-info

-The following figure shows the output, which indicates the system only supports two C-states: POLL and C1.
+The output should show that the system supports only two C-states: POLL and C1.